FrancesCoronel/personal-website-v3/site/content/resume.md

 ### But here's the hard copy of my resume for reference.

-> Last updated October 2017
+> Last updated March 2018

 I know what you're thinking - wow, Frances - how did you get your resume to look so neat?

-Well, I used a ltitle something I like to call [Creddle.io](//resume.creddle.io/review/870o0jjlt23) - you should check it out.
+Well, I used a little something I like to call [Creddle.io](//resume.creddle.io/review/870o0jjlt23).

 It's pretty nifty and I'm never going back to manually formatting my resume again.

 <blockquote class="embedly-card"><h4><a href="https://www.scribd.com/document/324348340/Resume-FVCproductions">Resume | FVCproductions</a></h4><p>Resume | FVCproductions - Free download as PDF File (.pdf), Text File (.txt) or read online for free.
 For a live version of my resume, please refer to my LinkedIn at linkedin.com/in/fvcproductions.</p></blockquote>